sonic-net/SONiC/doc/fault_management/fault_mgmt_infra_HLD.md

    2) Fetch these events (alarms/faults) from the eventD (based on published YANG/schema)
    3) Analyze them (in a generic way) against the above-mentioned Policy Table
    4) Take action based on the lookup/match in Policy Table
-   5) Action could either be generic or platform specfic
+   5) Action could either be generic or platform specific

 # Objective
-Primary objective of producing this document:
+Objective of producing this document is two-fold:

+   a) Every SONiC NOS deployement may not have External Controller to take the action upon fault occurence.
+      In that case, expects SONiC (with its underlying platform) to take the required action to recover the system/chassis from the fault.

-Platform supplied 'Fault-Action Policy table' has a holistic/system-level view of the platform (chassis/board/HWSKU) and can gauge the right action required to recover from the fault.
+   b) Platform supplied 'Fault-Action Policy table' has a holistic/system-level view of the platform (chassis/board/HWSKU)
+      and can gauge the right action required to recover from the fault.
       It can either go with the recommended action (provided by the fault source/detector) or override it with the system-level one.

+Fault Manager module (as described in below block diagram) would serve the purpose of taking necessary action(s) to log and handle the faults.

 # High Level Block diagram and System Flow